andreagorsche/tablebooking/README.md

 Each surface design for me starts with the color scheme.
 After all it determines the imagery used and also the typography.

 ### Color Scheme
-Since by definition imagery of food tends to be colorful and should be at the center of page, the color scheme I choose was subtle and down to earth.
+Since by definition imagery of food tends to be colorful and should be a central element of the page, the color scheme I choose was subtle and down to earth.
 No screaming colors but colors that go well as supporting colors.

 #### Main color
-For the header, footer, logo as well as the background blocks of forms and lists I choose the color cadetblue to frame the rich imagery and information displayed.
+For the header, footer, logo as well as the background containers of forms and lists I choose the color cadetblue to frame the rich imagery and information displayed.

 ![Main Color - Cadet Blue](/static/images/readme/colorscheme/cadetblue.png "Main Color - Cadet Blue")

 #### Supporting color
-As supporting colors I choose Alice Blue to create a nice supporting contrast to the cadetblue main color.
+As supporting colors I choose Alice Blue to create a nice supporting contrast to the main color cadetblue.
 As further supporting colors I used dark charcoal and white.

 ![Supporting Color - Alice Blue](/static/images/readme/colorscheme/aliceblue.png "Main Color - Alice Blue")
 ![Supporting Color - Dark Charcoal](/static/images/readme/colorscheme/dark_charcoal.png "Main Color - Dark Charcoal")